basp-group/AIRI/README.md

 "nWimag" # imaging weights if available (Briggs or uniform), empty otherwise "maxProjBaseline" # max projected baseline (in units of the wavelength)
 ```

+The python script that can be used to extract monochromatic measurements from MS files in the above format is also provided in the folder ``pyxisMs2mat``.

 ### Configuration file
 The configiration file is a ``.json`` format file defining the parameters required by different algorithms.